In my research, I explore the key phenomena of power and power shifts in international relations.

 Furthermore, I focus on U.S. foreign affairs, transatlantic relations, and the U.S. presidency.
 My recent book Soft Power and the Future of US Foreign Policy (Manchester University Press, 2023) connects these two fields of research.

-Finally, I am interested in individual agency in history and international affairs.
-Different books, including most recently my co-edited Der Faktor Persönlichkeit in der internationalen Politik: Perspektiven aus Wissenschaft, Politik und Journalismus (SpringerVS, 2021), are dedicated to this issue.
+Finally, I am interested in charismatic leadership and individual agency in world politics.
+Different publications, including most recently my co-edited Der Faktor Persönlichkeit in der internationalen Politik: Perspektiven aus Wissenschaft, Politik und Journalismus (SpringerVS, 2021), are dedicated to this issue.

 My current primary research project (habilitation treatise) is at the intersection of these topics: It explores the significance of U.S. soft power, including personal diplomacy and charismatic leadership, in the history of German-American relations up to the present day.